WesScivetti/snacs/README.md

 ```
 python train.py --model_name [MODEL NAME] --file [GOLD TRAIN FILE] --dev_file [DEV FILE] --test_file [TEST FILE] --extra_dev_file [EXTRA DEV FILE] --extra_test_file [EXTRA TEST FILE] --extra_file [EXTRA TRAIN FILE] --do_sweep
 ```

+The main thing to note is that you need to add the --do_sweep flag, otherwise all the arguments are the same as with a single run.

 Example usage: